-The important parameters associated with the compatibility of aluminium and oxygen are generally recognized to be oxygen purity, oxygen pressure, ignition source, promotion medium, and aluminium configuration.
+The important parameters associated with the compatibility of aluminum and oxygen are generally recognized to be oxygen purity, oxygen pressure, oxygen phase, ignition source, contamination, and aluminum configuration.
 Other parameters could be listed as important in some circumstances.
 From this survey, one new parameter, which seems to be important in assessing suitability and safety, is the presence or absence of LOX in the system.